-Creates and initializes a model of the given type.
+Creates and initializes a model of this model's model type without any content.
 This operation is useful when creating intermediate models within a transformation.

 8.3.6 Operations on Transformations

 In this clause we provide the operations that can be invoked on any transformation and the operation that can be invoked on Status instances (storing information on the execution of a transformation).